Aljgutier/fastapi_docker/README.md

 $ cd backend
 ```

-With your preffered virtual env manger, create virtual environment.
+With your preferred virtual env manger, create virtual environment.
 Below a virtual env is setup with `pyenv`

 ```sh
 $ pyenv virtualenv 3.12.7 venv_fapidckr